genelet/molecule/README.md

 ### 3.2) Fk

-Foreign key *Fk* is a relation between 2 atoms:
+We call it `Forward Key`, a reversed-view of SQL's foreign key.
+It's a relationship between 2 atoms:

 ```go
 type Fk struct {